You can choose between a vertical or horizontal band saw, making the right decision depends on the user’s needs.

 If you already know what type of band saw you need, and just want to see different reviews, please check here:

 A vertical bandsaw requires you to manually feed the boards into the cutting blade that functions at a vertical position.
-This means a vertical tool will cut into the side of a wood, so you’ll have to move it against the cutting blade using your hand in a horizontal fashion to execute the necessary cuts piece by piece.
+This means a vertical tool will cut into the side of a wood, so you’ll have to move it against the cutting blade horizontally using your hand to execute the necessary cuts piece by piece.

 Since these rely on gravity to do most of the woodworking functions, they require less work on your part in contrast to vertical bandsaws.
 Horizontal bandsaws are typically floor-mounted and are heavier too, so you need to accommodate a larger amount of space to use this bandsaw adequately.

 Knowing the throat diameter will give you the necessary information to figure out the widest board that can be easily passed through the column and blade.
-In order to find out the wood thickness that a bandsaw can cut, you’ll have to figure out its resaw capacity.
+To find out the wood thickness that a bandsaw can cut, you’ll have to figure out its resaw capacity.

 If you’re a furniture-maker who does small shop work, you should buy a model that has a wheel diameter of 14-inch min.
 The further up and the larger you go in regards to the wheel diameter, the larger the work area you can complete.
 If you expect to perform extensive woodwork, a 16 inch to a 20-inch wheel diameter will suffice.